 So yeah: it’s big!
 Which leads me to the Rothy’s shoes I’m wearing in this post.
 When we’re bouncing from neighborhood to neighborhood, we’re more likely to utilize the subway (called the “El” here), Uber, buses and our car.
 But when we’re in Lincoln Park, we almost always walk.
 And that’s why I’ve always placed such an importance on comfy footwear on the blog: regardless of what city I’m in, I need shoes that can withstand multiple miles per day, and that won’t leave me with blisters or sore feet.

 I first saw the super preppy shoes over the summer, when I was visiting the store that my aunt manages on Nantucket.
 And then I kept noticing women wearing them around the island.
 (Also, fun fact from a reader: Meghan Markle wears them!)
-When the brand reached out a few weeks ago about collaborating, I was really excited, since I’d been curious their shoes for a while at that point.
+When the brand reached out a while back about collaborating, I was really excited, since I’d been curious their shoes for a while at that point.
 And guess what?
 They’re cloud shoes, guys.
 CLOUD SHOES.

 Can we make that a new term? ;) But really: they feel like slippers.
 More importantly, though, I ran all over the city in them while we were shooting these photos, and I experienced zero blisters, blood or pain.
 My friend Carly asked me the other day whether Rothy’s were “worth the hype,” and my immediate response was “YES!”